-How to install System update using Recovery mode on Xiaomi devices
+How to install an update using System update menu on Xiaomi devices [Local Update]

-How to install System update using Fastboot mode on Xiaomi devices
+How to install an update using Fastboot mode on Xiaomi devices

 Like with Recovery mode, installing system updates using Fastboot also requires a PC, however, you also need an unlocked bootloader for this to work, alongside these steps (click here if your device is not unlocked):